Darkoeur/tuto_TODOLIST/part2/README.md

 @Injectable()
-export class NotesManager implements OnDestroy {
+export class NotesManagerProvider implements OnDestroy {

     // Using a Subject to subscribe and emit values private _notes: BehaviorSubject<Array<Note>> = new BehaviorSubject([]);